 Before leaving Earth for five years in a mysterious exit unexplained to anyone, Superman and gal pal Lois Lane hooked up, as they say.
 Apparently Superman, like his dorky doppelganger, Clark Kent, is clueless when it comes to men and women, and failed to block certain speeding bullets from reaching their natural destination.

 Voila.
-When he returns to save the world, he finds that Lois has a 5-year-old son, Jason, and is living with - but is not married to
+When he returns to save the world, he finds that Lois has a 5-year-old son, Jason, and is living with - but is not married to - "the father," Richard White.
+Perky Jimmy Olsen explains that, well, you know Lois!
+She just can't bring herself to consider marriage.
+All that yucky commitment and stuff.

 But having a kid out of wedlock is the superwoman way in Metropolis, as most places these days.
 Who needs a man?
 Or a Superman, as Lois posits in a story that earns her a Pulitzer Prize.